mrock929/flexible_rag_chatbot/README.md

 1. Once that is done you should see some URLs in the terminal.
 Copy the Local URL into a browser (Chrome recommended) to access the app.
 1. Once you are done using the app, close the browser tab.
 1. Then, use control + c to stop the docker container in the terminal.
-1. Once the application has stopped, type `docker-compose down` into the terminal to stock the Docker container.
+1. Once the application has stopped (sometimes it just hangs, so start typing anyways), type `docker-compose down` into the terminal to stock the Docker container.

 ## Running the testing framework in Docker
 1. Be sure Docker Desktop is running.